Food & Feeding Retriever Training Articles Cinnstar Accomplishments Breeder Ethics

 The best age to start serious field training is at 6-8 months of age.
 We start training our puppy's (Tollers) at 5 weeks of age.
 But the serious training begins at 6 months when we start obedience training and force fetch.
 We understand that your retriever might be older, and we accept retrievers of any age and amount of previous training experience (or lack of).
 The younger a retriever is introduced to the field environment and birds the better result can be expected.
 Puppies do not have preconceived notions like an older retriever, or acquired bad habits.
 Obedience training for a CD (or higher degree) degree can be accomplished at this time, but work in the field is stressed.
 We encourage you to read the training articles presented on this web site.
 They will further introduce you to our thoughts and methods.

 Many professional trainers discourage clients visiting or watching their retriever being trained.
 Especially the force fetch.
 Not us.
 I ask you, what are they trying to hide, or what are they afraid that you will see?
 We at Cinnstar are proud of our training and methods, and invite anyone to come over, visit or watch, and encourage the client to be an active participant in their retrievers training.
 However, we are not always home, we do not keep regular business hours.
 We request that you call and make arrangements first.
 Further some Professional trainers discourage email and phone progress reports.
 To me, communication on the progress of your dog is Part of the Program.
-Evenings are the best time to call, and email is preferred.
+Evenings after dark are the best time to call, and email is preferred.
 I try to email clients once a week on their retriever's progress.
+However, we are busy training, not videoing or taking photos, but we will do our best to send an occasional photo or video.

 Where We Train